interledger/open-payments/landing/README.md

 ## Deployment

-There is a Github action that will build the static site to the `./out` folder and deploy this to Github pages
+There is a Github action that will build the static site to the `./out` folder and deploy this to Github pages.